 - Be friendly & respectful to everyone you meet.

-- Don’t be naive, developing street smarts goes a long way.
+- Don’t be naive; developing street smarts goes a long way.

-We promise you’ll have a great time here!
+We promise youโll have a great time here!

 For more in-depth information regarding safety in Mexico, read Is Mexico Dangerous?

-4. Best Beaches In Baja California
+4. Best Beaches in Baja California

-Beaches For Relaxing
+Beaches for Relaxing

 Playa Escondido (Bay of Conception)